-MEAA strongly support the tone and substance of Creative Australia; wherever possible, the provisions of this policy should be embraced in any new cultural policy, especially those elements that established training pathways to enable First Nations peoples to enter into creative work.
 Efforts must also be made to ensure places of artistic and related work are culturally safe for all First Nations employees and contributors.

-MEAA also support the Government moving to realise some of its 2019 undertakings in the Renewing Creative Australia policy.
-Chief among these were the allocation of funding to record and preserve First Nations languages, the creation of a new Indigenous Theatre Company and dedicated grants for Indigenous musicians.
+MEAA also support the Government moving to the allocation of funding to record and preserve First Nations languages, the creation of new Indigenous production/theatre Company and dedicated grants for Indigenous musicians.
 These remain important objectives, the pursuit of which should not be discounted due to ongoing funding pressures.